alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 ### Once upon a time...

 - The start of the classic three-act structure.
-- The purpose of act 1 is to to tell the audience everything they need to know to understand the story that is to follow.
+- The purpose of act 1 is to tell the audience everything they need to know to understand the story that is to follow.
 - "If there is something wrong with the third act, it's really in the first act."
 - Just as with a joke, a story's setup must tell the audience everything they need to know to understand the story.
-- "Once upon a time is the reality in which your story takes place and the introduction of your major characters.
+- "Once upon a time" is the reality in which your story takes place and the introduction of your major characters.
 - "And every day..." just supports what has already been set up.
-In establishes a pattern.
+It establishes a pattern.
 A pattern to be broken by the next step.

 ### Until one day...